 APA Style Citation

 Tobin, Declan.
-(2017).
-Fun Sacagawea Facts for Kids.
+(2020).
+Amazing Sacagawea Facts for Kids.
 Easy Science for Kids.
-Retrieved from http://easyscienceforkids.com/sacagawea-facts/
+Retrieved from https://easyscienceforkids.com/sacagawea-facts/

 Sponsored Links :